1968 – SARC Formed

 1990s – Additional Membership Categories Created

 Throughout the 1990s, the Association expanded as additional service providers in the disability service sector expressed interest in joining, particularly those providing residential services.
 SARC created an Associate Membership category for residential service providers and an Affiliate Membership category for any other nonprofit organization that had an interest in the Association.
-SARC began offering more training and established group program services in pension, benefits, and insurance as opportunities for Members to take advantage of the Association’s large group size in order to negotiate
+SARC began offering more training and established group program services in pension, benefits, and insurance as opportunities for Members to take advantage of the Association’s large group size in order to negotiate better products, coverages, and rates.

 SARC’s services grew considerably, including consultation services in specialized areas such as human resources, labour relations, and facility planning.
 The Affiliate Membership category started to see growth as more nonprofits, regardless of whether or not they were in the disability service sector, wanted to access SARC’s online and in-person training programs and connect to the SARC network.